 - (14a) Union law on the protection of personal data and privacy applies to any processing of personal data falling within the scope of under this Directive.
-In particular, this Directive is without prejudice to Regulation (EU) 2016/679 and Directive 2002/58/EC of the European Parliament and of the Council and therefore should not affect notably the tasks and powers of the independent supervisory authorities competent to monitor compliance with the respective Union data protection law. - (19)-Postal service providers within the meaning of Directive 97/67/EC of the European Parliament and of the Council18, as well as express and courier delivery service providers, should be subject to this Directive if they provide at least one of the steps in the postal delivery chain and in particular clearance, sorting or distribution, including pick-up services, while taking into due account of the degree of their dependence on network and information systems.
-Transport services that are not undertaken in conjunction with one of those steps should fall outside of the scope of postal services. - (23) Competent authorities or the CSIRTs should receive notifications of incidents from entities in an effective and efficient way, also with a view to facilitate, where appropriate, a timely response to incidents in accordance with Article 10(2c) and to provide a response to the notifying entity in accordance with Article 20(5).
+In particular, this Directive is without prejudice to Regulation (EU) 2016/679 and Directive 2002/58/EC of the European Parliament and of the Council and therefore should not affect notably the tasks and powers of the independent supervisory authorities competent to monitor compliance with the respective Union data protection law. - (19)-Postal service providers within the meaning of Directive 97/67/EC of the European Parliament and of the Council, as well as express and courier delivery service providers, should be subject to this Directive if they provide at least one of the steps in the postal delivery chain and in particular clearance, sorting or distribution, including pick-up services, while taking into due account of the degree of their dependence on network and information systems. - (23) Competent authorities or the CSIRTs should receive notifications of incidents from entities in an effective and efficient way, also with a view to facilitate, where appropriate, a timely response to incidents in accordance with Article 10(2c) and to provide a response to the notifying entity in accordance with Article 20(5).
 The single points of contact should be tasked with forwarding incident notifications to the single points of contact of other affected Member States.
 At the level of Member States' authorities, to ensure one single entry point in every Member States, the single points of contacts should also be the addressees of relevant information on major ICT incidents and significant cyber threats concerning financial sector entities from the competent authorities under Regulation XXXX/XXXX.

-For that purpose, Member States may can determine that competent authorities under this Directive or national CSIRTs are the adressees of the notifications in accordance with Regulation EU [of Regulation XXX DORA]. which they should be able to forward, as appropriate, to the relevant national competent authorities or CSIRTs under this Directive.
+which they should be able to forward, as appropriate, to the relevant national competent authorities or CSIRTs under this Directive.

-(23a) Competent authorities of under The sector-specific Union legal acts which require cybersecurity risk management measures or notification reporting obligations of at least equivalent effect with those laid down in this Directive sector specific lex specialis may could provide that their designated competent authorities aexercise their supervisory and enforcement powers in relation to such measures or obligations with exercise the supervision and enforcement over as regards obligations given provided for in those sector specific lex specialis with the assistance of the competent authorities designated in accordance with this Directive.
+(23a) Competent authorities of under The sector-specific Union legal acts which require cybersecurity risk management measures or notification reporting obligations of at least equivalent effect with those laid down in this Directive sector-secific lex specialis may could provide that their designated competent authorities aexercise their supervisory and enforcement powers in relation to such measures or obligations with exercise the supervision and enforcement over as regards obligations given provided for in those sector specific lex specialis with the assistance of the competent authorities designated in accordance with this Directive.
 In order to achieve this, tThe competent authorities concerned should could establish effective cooperation arrangements for this purpose.
-Such cooperation arrangements shall eshould specify, amongst others, the procedures of investigations and on-site inspections in accordance with the analy specify, including the procedures of investigations and on-site inspections in accordance with the-national law and a mechanism for the exchange of information between competent authorities, including access to information requested by competent authorities designated in accordance with this Directive.
+Such cooperation arrangements shall cshould specify, amongst others, the procedures of investigations and on-site inspections in accordance with the national law and a mechanism for the exchange of information between competent authorities, including access to cyber related information requested by competent authorities designated in accordance with this Directive.